Robust Graph Neural Networks via Unbiased Aggregation: Estimation Bias Analysis of Robust GNNs

 \textbf{Numerical Simulation.} To provide a more intuitive illustration of the estimation bias of $\ell_1$-based models, we simulate a mean estimation problem on synthetic data since most message passing schemes in GNNs essentially estimate the mean of neighboring node features.
-In the context of mean estimation, the bias is measured as the distances between different mean estimators and the true mean.
-We firstly generated clean samples $\{\vx_i\}_{i=1}^{n}$ (blue dots) and the outlier samples $\{\vx_i\}_{i=n+1}^{n+m}$(red dots) from 2-dimensional Gaussian distributions, $\cN((0, 0), 1)$ and $\cN((8, 8), 0.5)$, respectively.
-We calculate the mean of clean samples $\smash[b]{\frac{1}{n}\sum_{i=1}^n\vx_i}$ as the ground truth of the mean estimator.
-Then we estimate the mean of all the samples by solving $\argmin_\vz \sum_{i=1}^{n+m} \eta(\vz - \vx_i)$ using the Weiszfeld method \citep{enhancing_l1_with_reweighting,weiszfeld_old_and_new}, where $\eta(\cdot)$ can take different penalties such as $\ell_2$ penalty $\|\cdot\|_2^2$ and $\ell_1$ penalty $\|\cdot\|_2$.

-In Figure~\ref{fig:m_estimator_compare}, we visualize the generated clean samples and outliers, as well as the ground truth means and the mean estimators with $\eta(\cdot)=\|\cdot\|_2^2$ or $\|\cdot\|_2$ under different outlier ratios \revisionemph{(10\%, 25\%, 40\%)}.
-The results show that the $\ell_2$-based estimator deviates far from the true mean, while the $\ell_1$-based estimator is more resistant to outliers, which explains why $\ell_1$-based methods exhibit stronger robustness.
+The results in Figure~\ref{fig:m_estimator_compare} shows that $\ell_1$-based estimator is more resistant than $\ell_2$-based estimator.
 However, as the ratio of outliers escalates, the $\ell_1$-based estimator encounters a greater shift from the true mean due to the accumulated bias caused by outliers.
 This observation explains why $\ell_1$-based graph smoothing models suffer from catastrophic degradation under large attack budgets.
+The detailed simulation settings and results are available in Appendix~\ref{sec:bias_details}.